wickhill/dragon-beats/README.md

 <!-- A WORD ON AUTHENTICATION -->

 ## User Stories

-DragonBeats features genres like Classical, Jazz, and Nature Sounds, with curated playlists designed to support focused study environments.

 **Account Management**: As a user, I want to be able to create an account and update my profile, so that I can personalize my experience and manage my information securely.